mozman/dxfwrite/doc/dxfengine.rst

 .. method:: DXFEngine.solid(points=[], **kwargs)
     :noindex:

-    Create a solid-entity with 3 or 4 sides of (3D) points, z-axis is 0 by default.

-    :param list points: three or four 2D- or 3D-points

-.. method:: DXFEngine.solid(points=[], **kwargs):
-    :noindex:

-    Create a solid-entity with 3 or 4 sides of (3D) points, z-axis is 0 by default.
+    Create a solid-entity by 3 or 4 vertices, the z-axis for 2D-points is 0.

-    :param list points: three or four 2D- or 3D-points
+    :param list points: three or four 2D- or 3D-points (tuples)

 .. seealso:: :ref:`SOLID`

 .. method:: DXFEngine.trace(points=[], **kwargs)
     :noindex:

-    Create a trace-entity with 3 or 4 sides of (3D) points, z-axis is 0 by default.
+    Create a trace-entity by 3 or 4 vertices, the z-axis for 2D-points is 0.

-    :param points: list of three or four 2D- or 3D-points
+    :param points: list of three or four 2D- or 3D-points (tuples)

 .. seealso:: :ref:`TRACE`